afermar/afermar/README.md

 ## 📈 What I’m Working On
 - 🛠️ Automating my home server and VPS setup
 - 📂 Building a personal knowledge base
-- ⚙️ Learning about CI/CD with GitHub Actions

 ---